ethersphere/swarm-extension/README.md

 For testing use Node version >= 14!

+If you have timeout problems, you can always raise the global timeout limit (in milliseconds) by passing `--testTimeout=60000` for the test.

 ### BZZ protocol test

 For BZZ protocol there are test pages to illustrate the functionality.